-A: As a residential college, Augustana affirms the value of living in community together and therefore requires students to live in on campus housing.
-The college has a two year residency requirement for students who enroll at the college for the first time beginning in 2014 or later.
+A: As a residential college, Augustana affirms the value of living in community together and therefore requires students to live in on-campus housing.
+The university has a two-year residency requirement for students who enroll at the university for the first time beginning in 2014 or later.

 Q: What percentage of students lives on campus?